Important Safety Information

 See “What is the most important information I should know about ENVARSUS XR?”

-- Call your doctor right away if you think you were given the wrong medicine.
+- Call your healthcare provider right away if you think you were given the wrong medicine.

-- Ask your doctor or pharmacist if you are not sure what ENVARSUS XR should look like.
+- Ask your healthcare provider or pharmacist if you are not sure what ENVARSUS XR should look like.

 High blood sugar (diabetes).
-Your doctor may do certain tests to check for diabetes while you take ENVARSUS XR.
-Call your doctor right away if you have:
+Your healthcare provider may do certain tests to check for diabetes while you take ENVARSUS XR.
+Call your healthcare provider right away if you have:

 - frequent urination